icpc/ccs-specs/readme.md

   property is dropped from the response.
 * Importing contest configuration is no longer done through TSV files, but using a contest package.
 * Contest Archive has been renamed to Contest Package.
+* Add package and statement to Problem endpoint.

 ## References